Acumatica/CoreCompatibilyzer/docs/diagnostics/CoreCompat1001.md

 ## Diagnostic Description

 The underlined API is not portable to .Net Core 2.2 runtime because it is not present there.
-You need to change your code to eliminate its usage.
+You need to change your code to eliminate the API's use.